ProgressNS/nativescript-ui-samples/README.md

 - calendar

 ## Running **UI for NativeScript** sample app
 Make sure you are using NativeScript 1.6+.
 To see which version of NativeScript you are currently using, type `tns --version` in the console.
-Also you will need the latest version of typescript installed so that you can transpile the ts files before running the app.
+Also you will need the latest version of typescript (`tsc`) installed so that you can transpile the ts files before running the app.

 Steps to run the sample: